frdmn/dotfiles/README.md

 * Mac App Store app check
 * `npm` (Node Package Manager) package check
 * `apt-get` package check
+* Sublime Text 3 package check
-* Commented configuration options, so you know what is actually going on
+* Commented code, so you know what is actually going on
 * Theme support for your prompts based on [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh/)
 * Lightweight Atom package installer which uses a bundle [Atomfile](opt/Atomfile) (and `apm` of course)
 * Hostname specific processing